 What does a notary public do?

-A notary public serves as an impartial witness in the signing of important documents, verifying the identities of signatories, and ensuring the authenticity of documents to help prevent fraud.
+A notary public serves as an impartial witness in signing essential documents, verifying the identities of signatories, and ensuring the authenticity of documents to help prevent fraud.

-Notarization is required for certain legal and financial processes, such as loans, property deeds, wills, and powers of attorney, to be legally binding and ensure the authenticity of the documents.
+Notarization is required for specific legal and financial processes, such as loans, property deeds, wills, and powers of attorney, to be legally binding and ensure the authenticity of the documents.

 Where can I find a notary?

-Notaries can be found at banks, law firms, shipping and postal services, and through online notary services and directories like Notary.net and 123notary.com.
+Notaries can be found at banks, law firms, shipping, postal services, and online notary services and directories like Notary.net and 123notary.com.

 What is a mobile notary?